Stephen Roskill: Career as a naval historian

 On retiring from active service in 1948, Roskill was appointed by the Cabinet Office Historical Section to write the official naval history of the Second World War.
 His three-volume work The War at Sea was published between 1954 and 1961.

 In 1961, Roskill was elected a senior research fellow of Churchill College, Cambridge, where he was instrumental in the foundation of the Churchill Archives Centre.
-The centre holds 180 boxes of Roskill's personal and research papers.
+The centre holds 300 boxes of Roskill's personal and research papers.
 After retirement, he was a visiting lecturer at several universities, including being Lees Knowles Lecturer in 1961, the distinguished visiting lecturer at the U.S. Naval Academy in 1965, and Richmond Lecturer at Cambridge University in 1967.
 He was elected a vice president of the Navy Records Society in 1964 and an honorary vice president in 1974.

 Honours and awards

 Roskill was awarded the Distinguished Service Cross on 21 March 1944 as commander in HMNZS Leander when she was torpedoed in the Pacific.
 In 1946 he was awarded the American Legion of Merit.
-He was made a Commander of the Order of the British Empire in the 1971 New Year Honours and received an honorary Doctor of Literature degree from Cambridge University in 1970, from the University of Leeds in 1971, and from Oxford University in 1980.
+He was made a Commander of the Order of the British Empire in the 1971 New Year Honours List.

+Roskill received honorary Doctor of Literature degrees from Cambridge University in 1970, from the University of Leeds in 1971, and from Oxford University in 1980.

 He was elected a Fellow of The British Academy.